adkowalkowski/love-language-server/README.md

 # Project Overview

-## Front-end Repository
+## Frontend Repository
-This repository is for the back-end, visit the [front-end repository](https://github.com/adkowalkowski/love-language-client)
+This repository is for the backend, visit the [frontend repository](https://github.com/adkowalkowski/love-language-client)

 ## Project Schedule